How to Make Straight Hair Wavy

 But first, some preparation: styling products are key to changing the shape of your strands, and that includes those that you use in the shower.
 If you’re using a conditioner that’s too heavy, your hair is likely to fall flat faster after curling.
 Choose a light formula, and use it mainly on the typically drier ends.
 Better yet, try a detergent-free shampoo that does the work of both shampoo and conditioner.

 Less-than-clean hair will hold the curled shape better.
 Clean hair is more slippery and glassy, making it harder to manipulate.
 In any case, know how to clean a hair brush so that your styling tools don’t gunk up your hair.
 You want grip, not slip, and your natural oils will act as a styling product of sorts.
+If you’re wondering how to turn straight hair wavy, starting with slightly unwashed hair can make a big difference.
 However, if you’re using a curling iron, you’ll need a good heat-protectant to insulate hair with the added benefit of helping set and hold the shape you give it.

 How to Curl Straight Hair With a Curling Iron